 *“You can take a longer break during your work day to take care of your personal stuff (either planned or not).”*

-Whether that’s to do your food shopping, attend an appointment, or take care of children, it takes the pressure off trying to fit your life around your work.
+Whether that’s to do your grocery shopping, attend an appointment, or take care of children, it takes the pressure off trying to fit your life around your work.
 You are the master of your own time and schedule.

 As Monika, a Business Development Specialist recalls:

-“I am known for not limiting myself to working just from home.
+*“I am known for not limiting myself to working just from home.
 I have worked in tons of different places.
-Once, while visiting my parents in my hometown I was supposed to work at my father’s office but it turned out that the office was busy that day.
+Once, while visiting my parents in my hometown I was supposed to work at my father's office but it turned out that the office was busy that day.
 So I decided to work from my car!
 It was actually a great idea!
-My car turned out to be a great solution for ad hoc, temporary work as it had a comfortable car seat, natural light - which is a must for me - and nice music.”
+My car turned out to be a fantastic solution for ad hoc, temporary work as it had a comfortable car seat, natural light - which is a must for me - and nice music.”*

 *As you can see, working remotely can rouse your creativity!*